-Following the preparation of an MVP, our team worked on the software part of the ACS.
+Following the preparation of an MVP, our team worked on the access control management software.
 A web application for the administrator and a mobile application for system users were developed.

 The web application is used to regulate the system, which is the main center for the ACS settings.
 Principal requirements for its functionality include: